-Natural climate solutions strengthen the capacity of oceans, forests, grasslands, peat, mangroves and soil to act as natural sinks for carbon dioxide.
-They have the potential to deliver a third of the carbon dioxide mitigation needed for emissions to align with the goals of the Paris Agreement by 2030.
+Natural climate solutions (NCS) strengthen the capacity of oceans, forests, grasslands, coastal vegetation, peat, and soil to act as natural sinks for carbon dioxide.
+They have the potential to deliver a third of the carbon dioxide mitigation needed to achieve the ambitions of the Paris Agreement by 2030.

-OGCI is actively exploring ways to catalyze natural climate solutions responsibly and on a scale that will have a meaningful impact on climate change, acting in parallel with and to complement member companies’ own activities.
+OGCI is exploring ways to use natural climate solutions responsibly and on a scale that will have a meaningful impact on climate change